 Total dosage of APADAZ and any concomitant acetaminophen-containing products should not exceed 4000 mg of acetaminophen in a 24-hour period.

 When a patient who has been taking APADAZ regularly and may be physically dependent no longer requires therapy with APADAZ, taper the dose gradually, by 25% to 50% every 2 to 4 days, while monitoring carefully for signs and symptoms of withdrawal.
 If the patient develops these signs or symptoms, raise the dose to the previous level and taper more slowly, either by increasing the interval between decreases, decreasing the amount of change in dose, or both.
 Do not abruptly discontinue APADAZ in a physically dependent patient [see WARNINGS AND PRECAUTIONS, Drug Abuse And Dependence].

 Dosage Forms And Strengths

 Immediate-release tablet.
-Each capsule-shaped white tablet debossed with “KP201” on one side contains 6.12 mg benzhydrocodone (equivalent to 6.67 mg benzhydrocodone hydrochloride) and 325 mg acetaminophen.
+Each capsule-shaped white tablet debossed with “KP201” on one side and blank on the opposite side contains 6.12 mg benzhydrocodone (equivalent to 6.67 mg benzhydrocodone hydrochloride) and 325 mg acetaminophen.

 Storage And Handling

-APADAZ (benzhydrocodone and acetaminophen) is capsule-shaped white tablet debossed with “KP201” on one side.
-Each tablet contains 6.12 mg benzhydrocodone and 325 mg acetaminophen.
+APADAZ (benzhydrocodone and acetaminophen) tablets are capsule-shaped white tablets debossed with “KP201” on one side and blank on the opposite side.
+Each tablet contains 6.12 mg benzhydrocodone (equivalent to 6.67 mg benzhydrocodone hydrochloride) and 325 mg acetaminophen

 The tablets are supplied as: